nomadicmehul/Authentication-for-React-Apps/README.md

 # Authentication-for-React-Apps

-In this talk we will cover a basic authentication application with Reactjs frontend + Laravel api.This application covers basic auth flows like login , register, reset password, forgot password .
+In this talk we will cover a basic authentication application with Reactjs frontend + Laravel api.
+This application covers basic auth flows like login , register, reset password, forgot password .
 It also cover react fundamentals such as what is a react component and component APIs, JSX, props & state and bit about React Router.
 Once we are familiar with those basic concepts we will walkthrough a real world react app that calls a NodeJS API and add authentication to it.
 Outline of the talk is below

 React Primer